 You may qualify for financial support to help you finish high school.

-- If you’re over 18 and have been out of school for a full year, talk to an Alberta Supports coordinator or call Alberta Supports Contact Centre.
+- If you’re over 18 and have been out of school for a full year, talk to an Alberta Supports coordinator in person or call the Alberta Supports Contact Centre.

 - If you’re planning to finish high school at a post-secondary institution, talk to a counsellor.